melezhik/outthentic/README.md

 This is a quick tutorial on outthentic usage.

-## Run your scenario
+## Run your scenarios

-Story is just a script that you can run and that yields something into stdout.
+Scenario is just a script that you **run** and that yields something into **stdout**.

-Perl story example:
+Perl scenario example:

     $ cat story.pl

     print "I am OK\n";
     print "I am outthentic\n";

-Ruby story example:
+Ruby scenario example:

     $ cat story.rb

     puts "I am OK"
     puts "I am outthentic"

-Bash story example:
+Bash scenario example:

     $ cat story.bash

     echo I am OK
     echo I am outthentic

-Sometimes we can also call story file as scenario.

-Story could be written on Perl or Ruby:
+Outthentic scenarios could be written on one of three languages:

+* Perl
+* Ruby
+* Bash

+Choose you favorite one!

+Outthentic relies on file names to determine scenario type.

+This is the table to describe language / file name conventions:

     +-----------+--------------+
     | Language  | File         |